Propaganda in the Mexican drug war: Narco Hip-Hop

 A music scene, similar to the early underground gangsta rap scene, has emerged in northeastern Mexico (Nuevo León, Tamaulipas, and Coahuila), where the musical phenomenon of hip-hop is being co-opted by the influence of organized crime and the drug war in the region.

 With lyrics similar to those of a narcocorrido (drug ballad), has appeared the Mexican Narco-rap.

 However, unlike the corridos, which relate to rural regions of the Mexican Pacific (and which are generally linked to the Sinaloa Cartel) the narco-rap emerged in the urban area of Tamaulipas, in the border with Texas, a turf currently under armed dispute between Los Zetas and the Gulf Cartel.

-Derived from the constant presence of "halcones" ("hawks", cartel spies) and cartel-convoys circulating the streets of the region, young people have been involved in the local narcoculture, and narco-raps express the reality of life on the streets, of those cities under the drug cartels rule.
+Derived from the constant presence of "halcones" ("hawks", cartel spies) and cartel-convoys circulating the streets of the region, young people have been involved in the local narcoculture, and narco-raps express the reality of life on the streets of those cities under the drug cartels rule.

 There are several notable cases, among them is a song called "The Song of Metro 3" that praises the life and exploits of drug lord Samuel Flores Borrego (alias Metro 3) for his "ferocity and loyalty".

 Some of the main exponents of the genre are Cano y Blunt, DemenT and Big Los.

 Other media

 The drug cartels have been successful at influencing and manipulating the information environment by issuing their own press releases, controlling the content released about them and violence associated, and threatening journalists.
 They have managed to control who their audiences are, how they are perceived to them, and ultimately their actions or omission of actions.
-They have purchased several newspapers and recruited reporters within which they can control.
+For example, cartels have historically purchased newspapers to publish articles written by cartel-recruited reporters.
 In addition to influencing indigenous reporting, United States' reporters have stopped covering the drug war and cartel violence as well.
 U.S. news directors and editors discourage their reporters to cover certain drug related stories.
-In September 2011, at least sixty undocumented migrants, including children were kidnapped in Veracruz.

 The cartels have had to adjust to the challenges in dominating the information environment in a time when the internet and advanced computer networks have been used against them.
 Some cartels have "hired operational security specialist (narcohackers) to cope with the enhanced digital surveillance of their activities."
 As websites or social media have attempted to shine light on their activities, the cartels respond by threatening execution found on their social post or tweets.
 They also have been using websites to spread disinformation about their rivals and government officials.